Asset Division in Divorce

-Marriage is viewed as a partnership, almost like a family business.
+Marriage is viewed as a partnership.
+Marital property is all assets acquired during a marriage.
 Property that was acquired during the marriage is subject to what is called “equitable distribution.”
 There are exceptions to this rule, such as: property acquired during the marriage by either party as a gift from a third party or inherited property.

 "Equitable distribution of marital property" does not always mean an "equal division" -- it simply means that marital property must be distributed fairly.
 There may be reasons why one spouse would receive more or less than an equal share of an asset.